 Consumers have more power

 They are more aware of environmental and human rights issues and have superior quality demands.
-They demand a huge variety and more frequent changes in the choices available to them.
-Moreover, they also expect immediate availability of a perfect matching set of garments and accessories in their preferred color and size combinations in the same store.
+They demand a huge variety and more frequent changes in their choices.
+Moreover, they expect immediate availability of a perfect matching set of garments and accessories in the same store in their preferred color and size combinations.

 READ MORE :

-In terms of satisfying the consumer’s needs, retailers are the first in line.
-Still, all companies in the supply chain are driven by the prerequisite to anticipate the expectations and requirements of their customers.
-All supply chain members need to check that stores are stocked with the correct requirements when the consumer needs to buy!
+Retailers are the first in line to satisfy the consumer’s needs.
+Still, all companies in the supply chain are driven by the prerequisite of anticipating their customers’ expectations and requirements.
+All supply chain members must check that stores have the correct necessities when the consumer needs to buy!

-The companies that are quick to respond to consumer requirements will remain profitable in an environment of rapid global competition and increasing material and operational costs.
+Companies that respond quickly to consumer requirements will remain profitable in an environment of rapid global competition and increasing material and operational costs.

 Supply chains are complicated.

 Production work is often done across multiple places, which may also be located in different countries.
-Setting up cutting, sewing, subcontracting, transportation, and synchronizing with raw material supply is a very tedious process.
+Setting up cutting, sewing, subcontracting, transportation, and synchronizing with raw material supply is tedious.

 Product launching and delivery take time.

-Both the complex supply chain and the global nature of production add to the industry’s long lead times.
-This arrangement of long time-to-market and long lead times does not correlate with the need to react immediately to customer requirements changes.
+The industry’s long lead times are due to the complex supply chain and the global nature of production.
+This arrangement of long time-to-market and long lead times does not correlate with the need to react immediately to changes in customer requirements.

-The ever-changing seasonal and trend-driven nature of the industry depicts that the product life cycles are too short.
-Even for cyclic demands where the life cycle may continue, there are often small changes to design, and color or size combinations may be changed.
+The industry’s ever-changing seasonal and trend-driven nature depicts that the product life cycles are too short.
+Even for cyclic demands where the life cycle may continue, there are often small changes to the design, and color or size combinations may be changed.
 The logistics of managing a large number of styles and maintaining stock-keeping units is a difficult practice.

 Companies must manage a product mix.

-Fashion products frequently change, from hosiery and basic underwear through medium-priced high street brands to exclusive high fashion brands.
-Managing brand awareness and brand loyalty is a serious task in retaining the position in the market.
+Fashion products change from hosiery and basic underwear through medium-priced high street brands to exclusive high fashion brands.
+Managing brand awareness and brand loyalty is a serious task in retaining a market position.
 Margins in repetitive basic products are low, so neither a retailer nor a manufacturer can ever afford to be out of stock.

 Shifting to the high-end fashion sector, margins increase, and sales volumes are lower.
-Still, consumers demand an ever-changing range of choices, forcing the companies to produce multiple collections per year.
+Still, consumers demand an ever-changing range of choices, forcing the companies to produce multiple collections yearly.

-Many companies have to put in efforts to overcome the added challenge of arranging a mix of repetitive lines and collection-driven products and a requirement to segment their product range and arrange the different segments in a suitable way.
-From design to demand planning, sourcing, production, distribution, and sale, the demand of various product segments must be separately tackled if companies need to perform well.
+Many companies must try to overcome the added challenge of arranging a mix of repetitive lines, collection-driven products, and a requirement to segment their product range and set the different segments suitably.
+If companies need to perform well, the demand of various product segments must be separately tackled from design to demand planning, sourcing, production, distribution, and sale.

-Companies require clarity about the market sector they are targeting, and they have to direct their business in that way.
+Companies require clarity about the market sector they are targeting and have to direct their business in that way.

 Inventory control management is important.